TL;DR:

 Free trial + paid plans |

-Best for: People looking for a Calm alternative focused on breathing exercises, anxiety support, smartwatch haptics, real-time biometric feedback, and personalized breathwork recommendations.
+Best for: People who want a Calm alternative focused on breathing exercises, anxiety support, smartwatch haptics, real-time biometric feedback, and personalized breathwork.

 Key highlights:

-- Strong breathing exercise coverage: Includes box breathing, 4-7-8, resonance breathing, Anulom Vilom, Bhastrika, Kapalbhati, and custom breath ratios.
+- Supports box breathing, 4-7-8 breathing, resonant breathing, alternate nostril breathing, Anulom Vilom, Bhastrika, Kapalbhati, and custom breath ratios.

-May not be ideal if: You want a large library of audio meditations, celebrity sleep stories, long-form mindfulness courses, or a traditional phone-based relaxation app.
+May not be ideal if: You mainly want sleep stories, celebrity narrators, long meditation courses, or a large audio-first relaxation library.

 Key highlights:

-May not be ideal if: You want a breathing-first app with real-time biometric feedback, custom breath ratios, or low-screen guidance during sessions.
+May not be ideal if: You want smartwatch haptics, biometric feedback, sleep stories, or broad meditation courses.

 Key highlights: